 These General Terms and Conditions apply to all offers made by Ciwit B.V. (trading under the name Castor EDC for Ciwit’s products ‘Castor EDC’, ‘Castor SMS’ and ‘MyConsent’), with its registered office in Amsterdam and registered with the Dutch Chamber of Commerce under file number 54723655.
 These General Terms and Conditions apply to all agreements regarding Ciwit’s services between Ciwit B.V. and its Clients.

-Terms and Conditions applied by the Client that deviate from or that are not included in these General Terms and Conditions only bind Ciwit B.V. if and to the extent such has been explicitly accepted in writing by Ciwit B.V.
+General Terms and Conditions applied by the Client that deviate from or that are not included in these General Terms and Conditions only bind Ciwit B.V. if and to the extent such has been explicitly accepted in writing by Ciwit B.V.

 Article 1.
 Definitions

 The capitalised terms in the Agreement have the meaning set out below, unless a (different) meaning is assigned elsewhere in the General Terms and Conditions, the Agreement or in an Annex.

 Agreement: any agreement between Ciwit and the Client that arises from an offer made by Ciwit and the valid acceptance thereof by the Client or any other agreement pursuant to which Ciwit provides Services to Client.